bradodd/SR-101-Lab/task1a/task1a.md

  </pre></code></details> <br>

-Let's investigate the ISIS SID databaset to ensure we can see our neighbors prefix-sid's for their loopbacks
+Let's investigate the ISIS SID database to ensure we can see our neighbors prefix-sid's for their loopbacks

  ```bash
 RP/0/RP0/CPU0:sr-p002#show isis segment-routing label table